 Unlike Heathkit, Amateur Radio was not a major part of either Allied or Eico.
 As far as I've been able to determine, EMC, Precise and PACO made only test equipment and Dynaco only audio gear.
 Allied and Eico did offer some historically interesting items for Hams and SWL's, however.
 Although Heathkit was arguably the most successful kit provider, many EICO products were of comparable or higher quality.
 It is probably safe to say that most of the knowledgeable kit buyers of the time considered the Knight kits to be somewhat inferior to comparable Heathkit or EICO items.
 In spite of this, many kits were sold and used.
 I built my first kit when I was in the 7th grade.
 It was a Knight-Kit Ocean Hopper receiver followed by an EMC 107A VTVM, Heathkit OM-3 oscilloscope, Precise 630 Signal Generator, Heathkit AA-32 amplifier, Dynaco Stereo 120 power amplifier and a PAT4A preamplifier.
 They were as much fun to build as they were to use.
 Unfortunately, the days of building kits like those listed in these pages are gone.
 Like many others, I miss the opportunity to buy and build a well engineered electronics kit.

-Please note that I do not have any kit material, parts or manuals for sale or trade.
-There are suppliers of these materials listed in this website.
+Please note that I do not have any kit material for sale or trade.
 I provide this site as an informational service only.
-I provide pictures, specifications, schematics, service bulletins, modification docs and other information.
 If you don't find what you need here, check out the links or do a search using you favorite search site.
-I will be very happy to receive material for inclusion to this website as my goal is to share the wealth of info available.
-Please see the Submitting To The Site section.

 Speaking of Links, you might be amused or informed by visiting my Boatanchors and BABE's site.
 It has pictures and info on my somewhat rare Hammarlund HQ-215 receiver.
 More important is the Boat Anchor Beauty Evaluator or BABE.
 Using the BABE, you can quantitatively determine the attractiveness of your boatanchors - really.
 I wouldn't joke about this.

-I have tested this site with Internet Explorer 6, 7 and 8, Netscape 4.76 and 7.0, Firefox 2.00 thru 11.0 and Safari 5.
+I have tested this site with Internet Explorer 6, Netscape 4.76 and 7.0, and Firefox 2.00.
 It seems to work fine.
 To print a picture in I.E. 6, right click on the picture and then left click on Print Picture.
 In Netscape, Mozilla or Firefox, right click on the picture then left click on Save Image As.
 Save the picture and then open and print from a Windows application.